Richard-Frank/Code-Assignments/README.md

 # DEV
- A collection of code from the DEV folder.
+ A collection of code assignments from various tech classes.